Near-threshold $\pi^-$ photoproduction on the deuteron: Analysis

 Each NaI(Tl) detector was calibrated from its in-beam response to a low-intensity tagged-photon beam.
 Cosmic-ray muons that traversed the detectors during data taking were identified with the annulus scintillators by requiring coincident signals in opposing annular segments.
-The pulse-height variations of identified cosmic-ray muon events registered by the PMTs were used to correct for PMT gain instabilities~\cite{PhysRevC.98.012201}.
-After calibration procedures, the NaI(Tl) detectors had an energy resolution of ${\sim}3$~MeV (full width at half maximum).
-The absolute calibration of the tagged-photon energies and the NaI(Tl) detectors was determined with an accuracy of $\pm0.4$~MeV by reconstructing the 131.4~MeV photon-energy end-point from the radiative-capture (RC) reaction $\pi^- d \rightarrow \gamma nn$~\cite{gabioud1979}.
+Selection of the cosmic-ray events is illustrated in Fig.~\ref{fig:cosmics}.
+Shifts in the pulse-height distributions of selected cosmic-ray muon events were used to correct for PMT gain instabilities.
+After calibration, the NaI(Tl) detectors had a resolution of ${\sim}2$\% (full width at half maximum) for the incident photon energies.
+The absolute calibration of the tagged-photon energies and the NaI(Tl) detectors was determined with an accuracy of $\pm0.4$~MeV by reconstructing the 131.4~MeV photon-energy end-point from the RC reaction $\pi^- d \rightarrow \gamma nn$~\cite{gabioud1979}.